Drbvr/LivelyGraph/README.md

-# LivelyGraph: API Aggregator and Data Query Platform
+## LivelyGraph: Your Data, Your Way

-LivelyGraph is an open-source platform that aggregates and queries data from various APIs.
+LivelyGraph is an open-source platform that empowers you to aggregate, query, and analyze your data from various online services, all in one place.
+With features like API connectors, GraphQL interface, and LLM integration, LivelyGraph offers a seamless, valuable, and secure experience.
 It allows users to seamlessly compile their personal and business data and gain insights through querying and analysis.
 The project is still in its planning phase and we're excited about the features we're planning to bring.

+- **Aggregate Your Data**: Connect your accounts and view all your data in one place.
+- **Query Your Data**: Use our GraphQL interface or natural language queries.
+- **Retain Ownership**: Your data belongs to you.
+We prioritize data ownership and privacy.
+- **Permission-Based Sharing**: Share your data on your terms.
+- **Interoperability**: Easily integrate with other systems.

+Discover the value in your data with LivelyGraph.
+For more details, visit our [wiki](https://github.com/Drbvr/LivelyGraph/wiki).

 ## Key Features (Planned)